Flu alert: Concern at low vaccination rates among DHB staff

 It comes as Wellington's two DHBs have paused non-urgent care, due to an unprecedented level of staff absence.

-Hundreds of planned surgeries are likely to be affected over the next four weeks.
+Hundreds of planned surgeries are likely to be affected over the next four weeks, and the government is considering widening free access to the flu vaccine as the health system struggles under the pressure.

+Health Minister Andrew Little said Covid-19 numbers were higher than anticipated, and the influenza season hit earlier.

+"The best thing we can do to keep pressure off our hospital system is get more people with the flu jab," Little told Morning Report.

 John Tait, the chief medical officer at Capital and Coast and Hutt Valley DHBs, says staff are away due to general illness, the long tail of Covid, and staff needing to isolate or care for dependents.